 Board Treasurer is a career educator with twenty years of education experience, who is the Principal of Compton-Drew Investigative Learning Center Middle School.
 She has served the children of St. Louis Public Schools as a middle school principal for nine years and as a classroom teacher for eight years during which time she obtained two Masters's Degrees in the field.
-Prior to becoming a principal in St. Louis Public Schools, she served for one year as a literacy coach in Memphis City Schools and one year as a program director at The Bodine School for children with dyslexia and other reading disabilities.
+Prior to becoming a principal in St. Louis Public Schools, she was for one year a literacy coach in Memphis City Schools and for one year a program director at The Bodine School for children with dyslexia and other reading disabilities.

 A teacher in the St. Louis Public Schools for fifteen years.
 She is currently teaching second grade at Shaw School, St. Louis Public Schools.
 Angela is a recipient of the “Pettus Award” for teaching excellence.
 She is a passionate advocate for the present and future of our youth.

 An organic farmer; ecologist; cabinet maker; sculptor; metalworker; furniture designer; sustainable designer and builder of his home and studio; implements new uses for recycled materials in building scale design.
 His skill as a sculptor and metalworker and concern for young people is invaluable in developing new curriculum.
 Paul shares his wealth of knowledge of organic gardening with many local community gardens.
 Paul provides his expertise in the selection and installation of new equipment.